VishvaAr/KLEE-Pipeline/README.md

 This reusable script automates the entire process.
 It can be copied to other test directories and modified with new filenames.

+Used an LLM to help me make this script:
+Prompt: Given this driver and instrumented file, create a script to automate the KLEE build process.
+We had to edit a lot of things to match filenames and fix compile commands.
 ```
 # --- 0.
 CLEAN UP ---
 echo "Cleaning up old files..."